flexter1/kandyland_abuse/README.md

 login:password:phone
 ```

+All successfully registered accounts automatically save in `success.txt`

 ## WARNING!
 DO NOT ENTER MORE THAN 5 PROCESSES, OTHERWISE SELENIUM CAN START TO WORK UNCORRECTLY

 ## Developers